isomerpages/isomerpages-govtech/media/media-releases/_posts/2022-09-30-five-new-board-members-for-the-government-technology-agency.md

 ---
 layout: post
 title: "New Board members appointed to the Government Technology Agency"
-permalink: /media/media-releases/2022-09-30-new-board-members-appointed-to-the-government-technology-agency
+permalink: /media/media-releases/2022-09-30-five-new-board-members-for-the-government-technology-agency
 date: 2022-09-30
 ---

-### **New Board members appointed to the Government Technology Agency**
+### **Five new Board members for the Government Technology Agency**

 The Smart Nation and Digital Government Group (SNDGG) today announced changes to the Board of the Government Technology Agency (GovTech).
 These changes will come into effect from 1 October 2022.